interledgerjs/ilp-connector/README.md

   "example.alice": {
-    "store": true // if the plugin requires a store, it should set this to true "currency": "USD", // asset on this ledger "plugin": "ilp-plugin-payment-channel-framework", // module for this ledger plugin "options": { // actual plugin options passed into plugin constructor
+    "store": true // if the plugin requires a store, it should set this to true "currency": "USD", // asset on this ledger "currencyScale": 9, // how much precision to use for this account, e.g. nanodollars "plugin": "ilp-plugin-payment-channel-framework", // module for this ledger plugin "options": { // actual plugin options passed into plugin constructor
       // ...